grantshandy/grantshandy.github.io/content/posts/raycasting/index.md

         *GAMEPAD1 & BUTTON_RIGHT != 0,
     );

-    // go through each column on screen and draw walls in the center. for (x, wall) in STATE.get_view().iter().enumerate() {
+    // Go through each column on screen and draw walls in the center. for (x, wall) in STATE.get_view().iter().enumerate() {
         let (height, shadow) = wall;